aj4abinjacob/Git-Notes/README.md

 git tag -a 19a297c -To tag a particular commit <br>
 just using git tag will tag the most recent commit <br>
 The -a in git tag means annotated tag <br>
-git tag -d V1.0 to delete a particular tag
+git tag -d V1.0 to delete a particular tag <br>

+### git branch
+git branch is used while adding new functionality fixing bugs without effecting the main branch git branch - It shows all branches git branch branchName - To create  a branch git switch branchName - To switch to a branch git switch -c branchName - To create and switch to that branch